ajdapretnar/orange/docs/data/rst/index.rst

 Change of attribute types in :ref:`Select Attribute` widget should be confirmed by clicking the **Apply** button.
-The data from this widget is fed into :ref:`Data Table` widget, that now renders the class and meta attribute in a color different from those for input features:
+The data from this widget is fed into :ref:`Data Table` widget, that now renders class and meta attributes in a color different from those for input features:

 .. image:: data-table-with-class.png
    :scale: 80%

-We could also define the domain for this data set in some different way.
-Say, we could make the data set ready for regression, and use ``heat 0`` as a continuous class variable, keep gene function and name as meta variables, and remove ``heat 10`` and ``heat 20`` from the data set (making these two attributes available for type assignment, but not including them in the data on the output of :ref:`Select Attributes` widget):
+We could also define the domain for this data set in a different way.
+Say, we could make the data set ready for regression, and use ``heat 0`` as a continuous class variable, keep gene function and name as meta variables, and remove ``heat 10`` and ``heat 20`` from the data set (making these two attributes available for type assignment, without including them in the data on the output of :ref:`Select Attributes` widget):

 .. image:: select-attributes-regression.png
    :scale: 80%

-Under the above setting of attributes the rending of the data in the Data Table widget looks like the following:
+By setting the attributes as above, the rending of the data in the Data Table widget looks like this:

 .. image:: data-table-regression.png
    :scale: 80%